 Under the CARES Act, RMDs from certain defined contribution plans and Individual Retirement Accounts (IRA) are waived for calendar year 2020.
 The IRS issued additional guidance for individuals who have already begun taking their RMD and wish to return the funds.

-Any amounts distributed from an IRA during 2020 may be returned to the IRA by August 31, 2020.
-The repayment can be made more than 60 days after the distribution, does not count as a 60-day rollover, and can be made by beneficiaries of an inherited IRA.
+Any amounts distributed from an IRA during 2020 could be returned to the IRA by August 31, 2020.
+The repayment could be made more than 60 days after the distribution, did not count as a 60-day rollover, and could be made by beneficiaries of an inherited IRA.

-For certain defined contribution plans, you may roll over a distribution that would have been considered the 2020 RMD.
-The 60-day rollover deadline is extended to August 31, 2020 for distributions made in 2020.
+For certain defined contribution plans, you could roll over a distribution that would have been considered the 2020 RMD.
+The 60-day rollover deadline was extended to August 31, 2020 for distributions made in 2020.